nkatz01/mock-two-coding-extracts/README.md

 		}
 		```
 	+ For this example, why is it preferable to throw an exception as against returning the value `-300` which the calling method could check?
+	Because else, what's the purpose of this method, the caller could just call the Read() method directly?
+Therefore perhaps the that ReadTemperature() is used to check if the connection between Read and the physical
+	sensor is broken whilst in Read(), throwing an exception would mean that we don't always get back a number value and we want to keep the two concerns, reading input and checing its validity, separate.

 	+ Why would it be preferable to return an `Option` rather than throwing an exception?

+	 So that it always returns the same type of value regardless of whether the connection is out of order as the methods calling it
+	may not be aware of the possibility that it throws an exception.
+Also, this way we a method calling it need not necessarily be bothered with the meaning of the  values it returns so long as it returns the same type
+	every time it's called.

 	+ Write a method `Monitor` which monitors the temperature.
 The method has two arguments, `low` and `high`.